Skip to main content

 Extracted Article Text (OCR)

-Brag About How Fast You Go May Get There Before Your Harp Is Ready Highway Deaths: 34 Injuries: 389 Number of Accidents: 266 THE STAR is THE ONLY SEVEN-DAY PAPER IN THE Good Morning The Weather Saturday Will Be Unchanged Yesterday: High.
-99; Low, 72 Weather Details.
-Page 3 Rio GRANDE VALLEY Vol. XXVIII.
-No.
+a Don't Brag About How Fast You Go 'On -You May Get There Before Your Harp Is Ready 1937 Deaths: Number 34 of Highway Accidents: Injuries: 266 Tragedies 389 Valley Morning Good Morning The Weather Saturday Will Be Unchanged Yesterday: High, 99; Low, 72 Weather Details.
+Page 3, GRANDE VALLEY Vol. XXVIII, No. 97 Withdraws From Off The Record who.
+VALLEY-OWNED INSTITUTION HARLINGEN.

-leaders attempted to rally their forces against new back-to-work movements.
-More strike-locked mills opened at Massillon, O. Republic Steel defied the threat i of a bloody voiced by a C. I. O.
+I. O. leaders attempted to rally their forces against new back-to-work movements.
+More strike-locked mills opened at Massillon, O. Republic Steel defied the threat of "damned bloody battle," voiced by a C.

-picket captain, and moved 115 automobile-loads of workers into its Massillon i under the bayonet protection of Ohio national violence.
-Paychecks Return Here in East Chicago.
-5,500 day shift workers fattened their paychecks with a second day of work at Inland Steel's plant On all shifts, company officals said.
-12.000 men were back on job under the terms of a arranged by Gov. Clifford Townsend or (Valley Morning Star Service) RAYMONDVILLE A solid carload of honey produced in the Lower Rio Grande Valley was consigned to New York by William Z- Hudson.
+I. O. picket captain, and moved 115 automobile-loads of workers into its Massillon plantunder the bayonet protection of Ohio national guardsmenviolence.
+Paychecks Return Here in East Chicago, 5,500 day shift workers fattened, their paychecks with a day of work at Inland Steel's plant.
+On all shifts, company officals said, 12,000 men were back on the job under the terms of a "strike armistice" arranged.

 O. held firmly to their refusal to deal with the C. I. O. on the main issue of signed contracts.